craigbuckler/aframe-demo/presentation.md

 # 27

-I hope I've demonstrated that VR and AR need not be complex.
+I hope I've demonstrated that cross-device VR and AR need not be complex or expensive to start using today.

+Links to this presentation, the code and resources can be found here.

+My contact details are at craigbuckler.com or catch me later today.

 Thanks for coming along.

 And thanks also to Kris, Rob and the team for organising another great conference.

-You can contact me on Twitter or email.

-The demonstration can be viewed online.

-And the code's available on GitHub.

-# 28

 Do we have time for questions?